 The MBA Global Business Forum is a themed speaker-series course designed to look at current trends in global business and hold discussions regarding international issues facing companies.
 Leaders from international businesses and other organizations, as well as faculty members from various departments and specializations are invited to share their perspectives with seminar participants.

 GBF for Credit

-The Global Business Forum (listed as BA 545 in the time schedule) is offered every quarter with a different theme, and is a 1 credit class.
-Students may apply a maximum of three Global Business Forum credits towards their MBA degree elective requirements.
+The Global Business Forum (listed as an IBUS 579 in the time schedule) is offered every quarter with a different theme, and is a 2 credit class.
+Students may apply a maximum of six Global Business Forum credits towards their MBA degree elective requirements.

-The GBF will host executives who have worked in Africa or have built and maintained significant relationships with companies in Africa to share their insights about the modern African economy.
-Executives will be asked to compare and contrast their experiences in Africa with business experiences in the US and other countries, to discuss and identify opportunities in Africa, as well as the possible pitfalls of doing work in Africa.
+Global attention has shifted to the Middle East as a source of entrepreneurship, technology, innovation, and energy.
+To learn more about the new Middle East economy, the GBF will host executives who have worked in the Middle East or have built and maintained significant relationships with companies in the Middle East to share their insights, perspectives and experiences.
+Speakers will be asked to compare and contrast their experiences in middle Eastern countries with business experiences in the US and other countries, to discuss and identify opportunities in the Middle East, as well as the possible pitfalls of doing work in the Middle East.

 Spring 2018: Succeeding in Conflict Prone Areas

 Sometimes, organizations are forced to conduct business in areas that are experiencing significant political turmoil, warfare, heath care crises or natural disasters.
 Other times, organizations may actively choose to go into these areas.
 In this quarter of the GBF, we will explore how the rules of global business change (or stay the same) in conflict prone areas.
 How do leaders factor in macro-economic shifts, social and/or political strife into their business plans and models?
 What are the lessons learned from doing this kind of work, and how do companies mitigate the significant risks associated with working in conflict prone areas?